 12 Agile Skills for Every Graduate

-Originally developed for software teams, these skills are now sought after in many industries because they help teams complete projects faster and adjust to changes easily.
-Learning Agile skills will make you more employable whether you’re a developer, a project manager, or looking for any role.
+Originally developed for software teams, Agile ways of working are now used across many industries because they help teams respond to change and improve outcomes over time.
+Learning Agile skills can strengthen your employability whether you’re a developer, a project manager, or working in any role where work is delivered through projects.

 Definition